IHE/RAD.IMR/input/pagecontent/RAD-Y4.md

 <div style="clear: left"/>

-**Figure 2:3.Y4.4-1: Interaction Diagram**
+**Figure 2:4.Y4.4-1: Interaction Diagram**

-#### 2:3.Y4.4.1 Retrieve Rendered Report Message
+#### 2:4.Y4.4.1 Retrieve Rendered Report Message

-The Requester retrieves a rendered report from the Responder
+The Requester retrieves a rendered report from the Responder.
+The Requester shall support sending such messages to more than one Responder.

 The Responder shall support handling such messages from more than one Sender.
-The Requester shall support sending such messages to more than one Responder.

-##### 2:3.Y4.4.1.1 Trigger Events
+##### 2:4.Y4.4.1.1 Trigger Events

 The Requester wants to retrieve the rendered report identified in the query response.

-##### 2:3.Y4.4.1.2 Message Semantics
+##### 2:4.Y4.4.1.2 Message Semantics

 The message is an HTTP GET request.
 The Requester is the User Agent.
 The Responder is the Original Server.